We were recently asked this exact question by a travel writer and this is what we said...

-Once you’ve experienced these, come back and see us for another three recommendations that will be worth visiting in the Hershey Harrisburg Region.
+But we also want to emphasize that once you’ve experienced these, plan to come back and see us for another three recommendations worth checking out in the Hershey Harrisburg Region.

 PA Farm Show Complex & Expo Center in Harrisburg, PA.

 Since 1916, Pennsylvania’s Hershey Harrisburg Region has been home to the largest indoor agricultural exposition in the country, with nearly 6,000 animals, 10,000 competitive exhibits and 300 commercial exhibits.
 In 2018 this event will celebrate 102 years as the premier gathering for all aspects of farm and agricultural exhibits and contests.
 According to the Hershey Harrisburg Regional Visitors Bureau, this annual eight-day event draws approximately 600,000 attendees & 300 exhibitors, supports an estimated 18,000 jobs, and generates $95 million for the local economy.

 Riverfront Park & City Island in Harrisburg, PA

 This year’s event will be held Saturday, September 2 – 4, 2017

 In 2016, Pennsylvania’s Capital City of Harrisburg marked the 100th Anniversary of their Kipona Festival, which traditionally celebrates the Susquehanna River and the region’s Native American roots every Labor Day Weekend.
 The festival’s name “Kipona” was derived from an American Indian translation for “Sparking Waters” and many of the festival’s most popular events pay tribute to the art, culture, and food of the Native Americans.
 Today, this river festival is Harrisburg’s largest special event, attracting more than 50,000 people with family-friendly entertainment focused on fun, food, live entertainment, arts & crafts, interactive games and contests, and always a fireworks finale.